-GCSE Psychology provides an excellent foundation for A level Psychology.
-Furthermore, people with skills in psychology are sought after in business, management, teaching, research, social work and careers in medicine, healthcare and law.
+GCSE Psychology provides a sound foundation for A-Level psychology.

+People with skills in psychology are sought after in business, management, teaching, research, social work and careers in medicine, healthcare and law.

 Miss C Johnstone (Head of Psychology) johnstonec@goldington.beds.sch.uk